webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

-# D336 Business of IT Applications
+# D336 Business of IT Applications ITIL 4 Foundations Exam

 ## Tips